Publishing Web Services¶

 In this dialog, you can rename the Web service (only when you are creating it), rename / delete input and output parameters, add pagination support for operations, etc.

-To add a new operation, drag a view/stored procedure from the Elements Tree to the dialog.
+To add a new operation, drag a view/stored procedure from the Server Explorer to the dialog.
 Then, the Tool analyzes its query capabilities and generates the “candidate operations” of the Web service.
 These operations have these characteristics:

 SELECToperations is an array of elements.
 Each element of this array corresponds to a row of the view and will have one subelement for each field.